JLefortBesnard/PythonGames/README.md

 1 6 7 | 5 3 9 | 8 4 2
 2 9 5 | ?
 8 4 | 6 1 3
 8 ?
 3 | 2 6 1 | 5 9 7

+´´´
-To retry the same one: ctrl + c and paste: play(path="sudoku/sudoku_temporary.xls")
+To retry the same sudoku grid: ctrl + c and paste: play(path="sudoku/sudoku_temporary.xls")

 which column? (btw 1 and 9)